loyada/typedpy/docs/limitations.rst

         names_by_id: dict[str, list[str]]
         ...

-Typedpy automatically converts it to its own internal field types, and you can use type hints as usual:
+Typedpy automatically converts it to its own internal class:`Field` types, but you can use type hints as usual.

 .. code-block:: python